Custom Jig Fishing Lures for Bass in Florida: A Comprehensive Guide

 • 1 oz – 1 1/4 oz: Ideal for deeper grass fields (10–20 ft).

-• 1 1/2 oz and above: For punching through thick vegetation.
+• 1 1/2 oz and above: Essential for punching through thick vegetation.

-Use braided line (30–65 lb test) for topwater and heavy cover; monofilament or fluorocarbon (12–20 lb) for open-water swimming jigs.
+For optimum performance, opt for braided line (30–65 lb test) for topwater and heavy cover, while using monofilament or fluorocarbon (12–20 lb) for open-water swimming jigs.

 Skirt Materials and Colors

-• Silicone Strands: Durable, flexible, and available in endless color combinations.
+• Silicone Strands: Durable and flexible, available in countless color combinations.

-• Natural Hair: Offers subtle, organic movement in clear water.
+• Natural Hair: Provides subtle, organic movement in clear waters.

 Color Selection Tips